-Day 2: We are due to arrive in Delhi via our connecting flights by mid-morning.
-We will go to a currency exchange to get our Rupees and then arrange a taxi at the airport and transfer to our Delhi Hotel for a day of leisure and an evening’s rest.
+Day 2: We are due to arrive in Delhi via our connecting flights on the morning.
+We will arrange a taxi at the airport and transfer to our Delhi Hotel for a day of leisure and an evening’s rest.
 Over dinner we will discuss the plans of the forthcoming trip.

 Day 3: In the early morning we will connect with our internal flight to Jabalpur.
-From Jabalpur airport we are met by our transfer driver and it is then a 4 hour drive to our destination which will take us to Bandhavgarh National Park.
-From then on we will be based in a comfortable and remarkably tranquil lodge in the small village of Tala near Bandhavgarh National Park owned and run by our resident expert guide Satyendra Tiwari and his family whose knowledge and tracking skills we will have to aid us throughout the trip.
-All meals are freshly prepared at our lodge and please note that it is strictly a vegetarian diet throughout.
-Once we have arrived at our destination we will only have short time to get ready for our first game drive that afternoon.
+From Jabalpur airport we are met by our transfer driver and it is then a 3-4 hour drive to Bandhavgarh National Park.
+From then on, we will be based in a comfortable and remarkably tranquil lodge in the small village of Tala near Bandhavgarh National Park.
+This is owned and run by our resident expert and guide Satyendra Tiwari and his family, whose knowledge and tracking skills we will have to aid us throughout the trip.
+Local staff help run the operation, which consists of spacious twin rooms.
+All meals are freshly prepared at our lodge and please note that it is strictly a vegetarian diet.
+Once we have arrived at our destination it will be a quick turn around in readiness for our first game drive that afternoon.

-Day 4: It is an early morning start for our first encounter with the tigers and we need to be at the park entrance by 6.00 am.
-We will have three vehicles for our group and there will only be three people per jeep so we will have lots of space.
-There will be plenty of opportunities to photograph lots of different wildlife species like spotted deer, majestic samba, and wild boar and of course the ever playful langur monkey but our main priority throughout this trip is to photograph the beautiful Bengal tiger.
-Throughout our trip we will make morning and afternoon game drives, the morning’s drives will last from 6.00 am to 11.00 am and we will then go back to the accommodation to have a late breakfast and rest and we will also use this time to download our images from the morning session.
-We rest during the middle part of the day as it is too hot then and the light is too harsh for photography.
-After a light lunch we are back out in the afternoon for our afternoon game drive which will be from 2.30 pm until dusk.
+Day 4: It is an early morning start for our first encounter with the tigers and we need to be at the park entrance by 6.00am.
+We will have three vehicles for our group.
+There will be plenty of opportunities to photograph lots of different wildlife species such as spotted deer, majestic samba, and wild boar and of course the ever-playful langur monkeys but our main priority throughout this trip is to photograph the beautiful Bengal tiger.
+Throughout our trip we will make morning and afternoon game drives, the morning’s drives will last from 6.00 am to 11.00 am and we will then head back to the accommodation to have a late breakfast and rest.
+There will also be time to download your images from the morning session.
+We rest during the middle part of the day.
+After a light lunch we are back out in the afternoon for our afternoon game drive which will be from 2.30pm until dusk.
 We then go back to our accommodation for the evening.

-Days 5-10: These days are a repeat of Day 3 as we follow the same pattern throughout our stay; our ultimate aim will be the Bengal tiger as Bandhavgarh has got a healthy viable population of this beautiful mammal.
-The Bengal tiger can turn up literally anywhere whilst we are in the park, we might encounter one walking down the track but usually the best chance of seeing and photographing the tiger is when one is spotted by our guides or the park rangers, we will have a park ranger with us at all times and these guides are very knowledgeable for looking for signs and tracks but also listening for the tell-tale signs of the jungle which the alarm calls of the monkeys and more importantly the spotted deer give the game away of this illusive cat.
+Days 5-10: These days are a repeat of Day 3 as we follow the same pattern throughout our stay; our aim will be the Bengal tiger as Bandhavgarh has got a healthy, viable population of this beautiful mammal.
+The Bengal tiger can turn up literally anywhere whilst we are in the park, we might encounter one walking down the track but usually the best chance of seeing and photographing the tiger is when one is spotted by our guides or the park rangers.
+We will always have a park ranger with us and these guides are very knowledgeable looking for signs and tracks and listening for the tell-tale noises of the jungle such as the alarm calls of the monkeys and more importantly the spotted deer which can give the game away of this illusive cat.

-Day 11: After a final morning drive we will begin the journey home, returning to Delhi via Jabalpur (where we will catch our return flight to Delhi) and where we will stay overnight.
+Day 11: After a final morning drive we begin the journey home, returning to Delhi via Jabalpur (where we will catch our return flight to Delhi) and where we stay overnight.

-Day 12: We will leave Delhi for our return flights which will arrive back later the same day.
+Day 12: We leave Delhi for our return flights and will arrive back later the same day.

 What our customers say